Roncarelli v Duplessis

-Roncarelli v.
-Duplessis, [1959] S.C.R.
-121, was a landmark constitutional decision of the Supreme Court of Canada.
+Roncarelli v Duplessis, [1959] SCR 121, is a landmark constitutional decision of the Supreme Court of Canada.
 The court held that in 1946 Maurice Duplessis, both Premier and Attorney General of Quebec, had overstepped his authority by ordering the manager of the Liquor Commission to revoke the liquor licence of Frank Roncarelli, a Montreal restaurant owner and Jehovah's Witness who was an outspoken critic of the Roman Catholic Church in Quebec.
 Roncarelli provided bail for Jehovah's Witnesses arrested for distributing pamphlets attacking the Roman Catholic Church.
 The Supreme Court found Duplessis personally liable for $33,123.56 in damages plus Roncarelli's court costs.

 A significant decision on civil liberties in the pre-Charter era, Roncarelli became known as one of the central cases in the constitutional theory later called the "Implied Bill of Rights."
 Justice Morris Fish would describe it as "Canada's most important decision on the rule of law."